BanG Dream!: Discography

-Eight bands (Poppin'Party, Roselia, Raise A Suilen, Morfonica, Afterglow, Pastel Palettes, Hello Happy World, and Glitter Green) have each released singles and albums, the latter of which include original and cover songs.
+Eleven bands (Poppin'Party, Roselia, Afterglow, Pastel Palettes, Hello, Happy World!, Raise A Suilen, Morfonica, MyGO!!!!!, Ave Mujica, Mugendai Mewtype, and Glitter Green) have each released singles and albums, the latter of which include original and cover songs.
 Glitter Green's lone single "Don't be afraid!", which was used as an insert song for the anime's first season, was released in collaboration with Tantei Opera Milky Holmes.

 Kō Nakamura and Elements Garden's Asuka Oda serve as the franchise's primary lyricists, with the former writing lyrics for most Poppin'Party songs while the latter does so for the others.
 Elements Garden's other members such as Noriyasu Agematsu and Junpei Fujita also compose and arrange music for the series.
 In 2021, the project introduced a series of "tie-up" partnership songs that are written and composed by artists outside of Elements Garden; the first song, "Introduction" performed by Poppin'Party, was the creation of Yoasobi's Ayase.
 Afterglow also teamed up with the band Flow for the song "Winner" as part of Flow's single "Dice".

 Various songs from BanG Dream! have been used as theme music for other Bushiroad properties.
 Poppin'Party's "Excellent (Hey, Let's Go!)" and "B.O.F." served as an opening and ending theme for the Future Card Buddyfight series, respectively; Aimi and Nishimoto also voiced characters in the show.
 In 2020, Raise A Suilen performed the opening "Sacred world" for the anime Assault Lily Bouquet.
 The following year, RAS' "Exist" and "Embrace of light" were the themes to Joran: The Princess of Snow and Blood.
 In July, Poppin'Party and Argonavis performed the theme songs "A Song No More" and "Possibility", respectively, for Remake Our Life!; Aimi and Argonavis' Masahiro Itō also starred in the show.
 Poppin'Party's "Moonlight Walk" was also used as the ending for The Fruit of Evolution.

 The Cardfight!!
 Vanguard series has also made regular use of the franchise's music for theme songs.
 Its 2018 reboot saw Roselia perform the opening "Legendary" and ending "Heroic Advent" (the latter appearing in the G: Z arc), while RAS was responsible for one of the reboot's endings "Unstoppable" and Cardfight!!
 Vanguard: High School Arc Cont.'s themes with "Invincible Fighter" and "Takin' My Heart".
 In 2021, the first season of Cardfight!!
 Vanguard overDress respectively featured Roselia's "ZEAL of proud" and Argonavis' "Y" as its opening and ending, while the second season utilized Morfonica's "Fateful..." as an ending.
 The 2018 Cardfight!! spin-off Bermuda Triangle: Colorful Pastrale had the Pastel Palettes song "Wonderland Girl" as its opening.
+In June 2024, MyGO!!!!!'s "Panorama" was also used as the ending for Cardfight!!
+Vanguard DivineZ 2nd Season.